 Looking around at the other plots, everybody else comes in for a couple of hours, an apparently aimless potter, a chat and leisurely flask of tea – and then they produce magnificent crops!
 There you are, sweaty with a sore back, faced with an intractable 100 square metres of a jungle consisting of brambles, thistles, couch grass, and worse.
 Cut all the weeds down, and start your compost heap.

-Prepare one or two beds at a time – I prefer digging the land over, removing as much as I can of perennial and invasive weeds and their roots.
+When starting an allotment, prepare one or two beds at a time – I prefer digging the land over, removing as much as I can of perennial and invasive weeds and their roots.
 Add these to your compost heap.
 This may well be the hardest work you will ever do on the allotment.
 Prepare the beds well now, right at the start, and you will save time and effort in the future.

 This preparation has its own immediate rewards – other allotment-holders used to share with us their surplus harvest.
 Their generosity was just what we needed to keep their interest going over the first few months.
 And as long as I live, I will not forget the look on my children’s faces when they were able to return the favour the next year!